florian-gustin/proxmify/README.md

 This script is designed to automate the creation, modification, and deletion of containers and virtual machines on a Proxmox server using SSH.
 It reads configuration information from YAML and JSON files and executes the necessary commands on the Proxmox server.

+- Creation ✅
+- Modification ✅ (only applicable to the creation of a cloud-init virtual machine)
+- Deletion ⚠️ (by default, the process attempts to delete the existing process ID)
 ---

 # Prerequisites